zio/zio/docs/datatypes/core/zio/error-management.md

 ## Error Accumulation

-In ZIO when we are working with sequential combinators such as `ZIO#zip` and `ZIO.foreach`, they will stop when reaching the first error and return immediately.
+Sequential combinators such as `ZIO#zip` and `ZIO.foreach` stop when they reach the first error and return immediately.
 So their policy on error management is to fail fast.

 In the following example, we can see that the `ZIO#zip` operator will fail as soon as it reaches the first failure.
-In the stack trace, we can see only the first error in the stack traces.
+As a result, we only see the first error in the stack trace.

 ```scala mdoc:compile-only
 import zio._